ritikkrawat/Task-Manager/README.md

 # Task Manager

 A full-stack task management application built with React and Node.js + Express.
-Users can create, view, edit, delete, and filter personal tasks with support for drag-and-drop reordering, search, and persistent storage.
+Users can create, view, edit, delete, and filter personal tasks with support for search and persistent storage.
 Built as part of the Studio Graphene Full Stack Developer Assessment (Exercise 1: Personal Task Manager).

 ---